berkayemreb/Music_App/README.md

 -------------------------
 **<div align="center">NOTE</div>**
-The text 'popular' is displayed according to the popularity data in the JSON file.
+The text 'popüler' is displayed according to the popularity data in the JSON file.

 ----------------------
 *<div align="end"> - Author: [Berkay Emre BOĞUM](https://www.linkedin.com/in/berkayemreb/) </div>*